open-telemetry/opentelemetry-collector-contrib/processor/transformprocessor/CONTRIBUTING.md

 ## New Values

-When adding new values to the grammar you must:
+When adding new values to the grammar you must update the [Telemetry Query Language](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/pkg/telemetryquerylanguage/tql/CONTRIBUTING.md)

-1. Update the `Value` struct with the new value.
-This may also mean adding new token(s) to the lexer.
-2. Update `NewFunctionCall` to be able to handle calling functions with this new value.
-3. Update `NewGetter` to be able to handle the new value.
-4. Add new unit tests.